DiTo97/nature-of-code/README.md

-# nature-of-code
+# Nature of Code

-A collection of the exercises proposed in D. Shiffman's The Nature of Code in p5.js.
+A collection of the problems proposed in D. Shiffman's [Nature of Code](https://natureofcode.com/) 1st ed. in [p5.js](https://p5js.org/).